OE4T/linux-tegra-4.9/drivers/net/ethernet/aquantia/atlantic/README.txt

 Ethernet Adapters.
 This driver supports the linux kernels >= 3.10, and includes support for x86_64 and ARM Linux system.

-This release contains source tarball and src.rpm package.
+This release contains source tarball and (optional) src.rpm package.

 Identifying Your Adapter
 ========================